rust-stuco/lectures/week13/ecosystem.md

 # `rustdoc`

-TODO cleanup slide

-Useful `cargo doc` commands
-- `cargo doc --open`
-- `cargo doc --document-private-items`
-- `cargo doc --no-deps`
+Usually, you use `rustdoc` via `cargo doc`.
+Here are some useful commands:

+* `cargo doc --open`: Generates docs and opens it in a browser
+* `cargo doc --document-private-items`: Generates documentation for private items like modules and functions
+* `cargo doc --no-deps`: Does not generate docs for any dependencies
-- `cargo doc --test`
+* `cargo doc --test`: Runs documentation tests

 ---

+# Rust Documentation

+All Rust library documentation has the same structure!

+* By making documentation consistent, it shortens the time needed to get familiar with a library
+    * This is more important than it might seem
+* Because Rust has _excellent_ first-party tooling for generating documentation, Rust library writers tend to invest in writing _excellent_ documentation, guides, and tutorials

+---

-# `mdbook`
+# **`rand`**

-Mention mdbook as a popular alternative to just generating rust docs.

 ---